Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc O - Dinner with the Devil.md

 * “He took so much from you.
 This is what you’re owed."

 > [!lore]+ **Dark Whispers**
-> The whispering shadows are a manifestation of the [[Lore of Barovia#Dark Powers|Dark Powers]].
+> The whispering shadows are a manifestation of the [[Folklore et Coutumes#Dark Powers|Dark Powers]].
 Eager to remove Ireena Kolyana from the players’ influence and protection, they have reached out to embrace Varushka’s spirit to dissuade her from allowing the players to escape from her Nightmare.

 The players can again attempt to persuade Varushka to free them by making any reasonable argument and succeeding on a DC 15 Charisma (Persuasion) check.
 The check is made with disadvantage if the players failed the first Charisma (Persuasion) check.
 Otherwise, the check is made with advantage if the players’ arguments directly rebut the Dark Powers’ whispers, and succeeds automatically if the players present Varushka with Katarina’s note or its contents.